Inclusive fitness: Altruism

 The concept serves to explain how natural selection can perpetuate altruism.
-If there is an "altruism gene" (or complex of genes) that influences an organism's behavior to be helpful and protective of relatives and their offspring, this behavior also increases the proportion of the altruism gene in the population, because relatives are likely to share genes with the altruist due to common descent.
+If there is an "altruism gene" (or complex of genes) that influences an organism's behaviour to be helpful and protective of relatives and their offspring, this behaviour also increases the proportion of the altruism gene in the population, because relatives are likely to share genes with the altruist due to common descent.
 In formal terms, if such a complex of genes arises, Hamilton's rule (rbc) specifies the selective criteria (in terms of cost, benefit and relatedness) for such a trait to increase in frequency in the population.
-Hamilton noted that inclusive fitness theory does not by itself predict that a species will necessarily evolve such altruistic behaviors, since an opportunity or context for interaction between individuals is a more primary and necessary requirement in order for any social interaction to occur in the first place.
+Hamilton noted that inclusive fitness theory does not by itself predict that a species will necessarily evolve such altruistic behaviours, since an opportunity or context for interaction between individuals is a more primary and necessary requirement in order for any social interaction to occur in the first place.
 As Hamilton put it, "Altruistic or selfish acts are only possible when a suitable social object is available.
 In this sense behaviours are conditional from the start."
-(Hamilton 1987, 420).
-In other words, whilst inclusive fitness theory specifies a set of necessary criteria for the evolution of altruistic traits, it does not specify a sufficient condition for their evolution in any given species.
+In other words, while inclusive fitness theory specifies a set of necessary criteria for the evolution of altruistic traits, it does not specify a sufficient condition for their evolution in any given species.
 More primary necessary criteria include the existence of gene complexes for altruistic traits in gene pool, as mentioned above, and especially that "a suitable social object is available", as Hamilton noted.
-Paul Sherman, who has contributed much research on the ground squirrels mentioned above, gives a fuller discussion of Hamilton's latter point:
+The American evolutionary biologist Paul W. Sherman gives a fuller discussion of Hamilton's latter point: